wpmetabox/docs/_docs/extensions/mb-user-profile.md

 title: MB User Profile
 ---

-## Overview

-MB User Profile is an improvement for the [MB User Meta](https://metabox.io/plugins/mb-user-meta/) extension.
-It allows you to add information to user profile and edit these details on the front end.
+MB User Profile helps you to add information to user profile and edit these details on the front end.
+It also includes register form, login form and edit profile form that you can embed anywhere using shortcodes.

-To be able to do the profile on the front end, the extension provides you a full toolkit that includes: register form, login form and edit profile form.
-You're able to embed these forms anywhere using shortcodes.

-Please note that this extension already includes **MB User Meta**.
-So, you can use it to add as many fields to user profile as you want.

-This is a screenshot of a user profile page:

 ![user profile page](https://i.imgur.com/bqVnDDF.png)

-For more information, please see the [extension page](https://metabox.io/plugins/mb-user-profile/).

-{% include installation.html %}

-**Important:** This extension requires Meta Box version 4.11+.
-If you're using an older version of the plugin, please update.

-## Shortcodes

-The extension has the following shortcodes for 3 forms:
+Note: this extension already includes **MB User Meta**.

-### Registration form
+## Registration form

 ```php
 [mb_user_profile_register id="meta-box-id" label_submit="Register" confirmation="Your account has been created successfully."]